-We know that digital transformation requires investment in AI, data analytics and automation but what exactly are the workforce skills needed to unlock the benefits of transformation and thrive in an era of disruption?
+We know that digital transformation requires investment in AI, data analytics, and automation but what exactly are the workforce skills needed to unlock the benefits of transformation and thrive in an era of disruption?

 But what’s really interesting is that the technology itself is actually enhancing the skills and agility of the workforce.

 Take PepsiCo for example and their quest to make the perfect Cheeto.
 Denis Lefebvre, SVP of their Global Foods R&D, explains how the company leveraged Microsoft‘s autonomous system.
-First the engineers trained the AI on all the parameters to make the perfect Cheeto, then they assessed how the AI is making decisions through millions of simulations: “The AI is continuously tracking the performance coming off the extractors and flags real time if there’s an issue so the team can intervene very fast.
-What’s great about it is that it actually upskills our workers.
+First, the engineers trained the AI on all the parameters to make the perfect Cheeto, then they assessed how the AI is making decisions through millions of simulations: “The AI is continuously tracking the performance coming off the extractors and flags real time if there’s an issue so the team can intervene very fast.
+What’s great about it is that it actually upskill our workers.
 It’s actually the perfect combination of human and machine” concludes Lefebvre.

-Transparency and Access
+Transparency and access

-It’s important to note that automation is not the end all and be all.
+It’s important to note that automation is not the end-all and be-all.
 It has its place.
 Automation is ideal where actions and work are repeatable but data can add intelligence.
-In general, machines and humans each have a role in effective decision making.
-Human decision makers certainly shouldn’t be replaced everywhere; rather, they should be complemented by the power of data, analytics and AI.
+In general, machines and humans each have a role in effective decision-making.
+Human decision-makers certainly shouldn’t be replaced everywhere; rather, they should be complemented by the power of data, analytics, and AI.

 So let’s get back to that recent Gartner study on The Future of Decisions.
-The report flags that progressive organisations are already complementing the best of human decision-making capabilities with the power of data and analytics and artificial intelligence — to create opportunities to fundamentally change what they do.
-The quality of the decisions being made by these organisations is already giving them the competitive edge.
+The report flags that progressive organisations are already complementing the best of human decision-making capabilities with the power of data analytics and artificial intelligence — to create opportunities to fundamentally change what they do.
+The quality of the decisions being made by these organisations is already giving them a competitive edge.
 It’s time to ask: Is your enterprise ready?